bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-09-13-newsletter.md

     users that opt-in to its client protocol.

-    None of the specifications had received any discussion on the mailing list as of this writing.
+    None of the specifications had received any discussion on the mailing list as of this writing. {% assign timestamp="1:10" %}

 - **LN messaging changes for PTLCs:** as the first LN implementation with experimental support for channels using [P2TR][topic taproot]